Evan R. Bernstein: Career

 Shortly after the Jersey City shootings, Bernstein and the ADL created a partnership with NAACP to reduce hate crimes in the state of New Jersey.
 The aims were to educate public officials and improve civil rights in the state.
 The move came after a number of public officials made antisemitic statements about hate crime incidents in the state.

 In 2020, Bernstein spoke to the media about the rise in hate crimes as a result of the outbreak of the COVID-19 pandemic in the United States.
 Prior to the pandemic reaching the U.S., Bernstein spoke about how the Anti-Defamation League had uncovered early discussions about extremists planning to weaponize the virus.
 He called the findings "deeply disturbing, but not entirely surprising."
 Bernstein also commented on antisemitic incidents in the U.S. following the outbreak of COVID-19.

 In June 2020, Bernstein became the CEO and National Director of the Community Security Service (CSS), an American nonprofit organization that provides security to the Jewish community in the United States, primarily through trained community volunteers.

 Following antisemitic attacks in the U.S. during the 2021 Israel–Palestine crisis, Bernstein said, "We call on all Jewish institutions -- regardless of affiliation -- to heed the call to encourage its members to take basic steps towards becoming involved in volunteer security."
 In response to the January 2022 Colleyville synagogue hostage crisis, Bernstein said, "There's been more and more investment in security in the different major cities and communities around the country but it needs to stay that way.
 I think there needs to be reminders and the reminder shouldn't have to be a Colleyville."

 In 2021, Bernstein was selected to The Algemeiner's "Top 100 People Positively Influencing Jewish Life" list.

 In 2022, Bernstein co-founded the Interfaith Security Council, a coalition of New York City faith-based organizations that promote communal security and multifaith dialogue.

+In November 2023, Jewish Federations of North America (JFNA) hired Bernstein as its inaugural vice president of community relations.